Monday, September 28, 2015

 The marriage contract also mentions Marguerite's 16-month-old son — he survived! — and that Jean Rabouin agreed to "retain and provide lodging, nourishment and catechism" and generally to take care of the child until he reached the age of reason (which might have been 15 years old, but they didn't show that entire section).
 So the contract somewhat functioned as an adoption.
 Bergeron is thrilled that something good had finally happened to Marguerite.
 He is surprised, however, that Rabouin would marry a widow with a son and promise to take care of the child.
 He says that Marguerite has "been through a shit [bleeped out] storm!" but is glad that she had the courage to make the trip.

 Gagné now turns to an important history lesson.
 The fact that Marguerite came to Canada in 1663 with nothing, and that Rabouin was willing to accept responsibility for her son as part of the marriage contract, most likely means that Marguerite was a fille du roi, or a "daughter of the king" (and if she was, then by extension, her first husband had to be dead before she left, or she couldn't have come as a fille).
 (What Gagné doesn't discuss, at least not from what we saw, is that he is pretty much the authority on the filles du roi.
-He wrote a two-volume work which has biographies on all of the filles.)
+He wrote a two-volume work which has biographies on all of the filles, so Marguerite must be in there.)
 Until 1863, there was a significant imbalance in the number of men and women in New France, with about six to ten times more men than women.

 The narrator steps in to elaborate.
 From 1663–1673 the French crown arranged for and funded about 800 unmarried women to immigrate to New France.
 They were known as the filles du roi because the travel expenses were paid by the king's treasury.
 Marguerite was among the first group of women sent.
 Their job was to marry, have children, and help create a sustainable colony for France.